Published: October, 26th, 2015

-For some, home is the blank canvas, a place to write, a meditation corner, a prayer mat or something else.
-For others it’s a physical place that’s comforting and familiar.
+For some, home is the blank canvas, a place to write, a meditation corner, a prayer mat, a person or group of people, or something else.
+For others, it’s a physical place that’s comforting and familiar.

 Home is a place to take off your uncomfortable shoes, strip bare, recharge, and release.

 I have a few homes that include physical and spiritual places.
 When I’m feeling exhausted, I don’t hesitate to wander home and stay for as long as I need.

 When we get busy or stressed (or both), we tend to sacrifice healthy habits first with a barrage of excuses.
 This is particularly easy to do when you’re on the road.
 There are so many distractions you can lose focus on your healthy habits.